plone/documentation/develop/plone/views/viewlets.rst

 * A :doc:`browser layer </develop/plone/views/layers>` defining which add-on product must be installed, so that the viewlet is rendered

-* A related Grok or ZCML directives to register the viewlet to a correct viewlet manager with a correct layer
+* A ZCML directive to register the viewlet to a correct viewlet manager with a correct layer

 Re-using code from a View